The 5 Best Engineering Management Tools in 2026

 Zoom and Google Meet are terrible for pair programming.
 The screen sharing is blurry, the latency is noticeable, and the CPU usage drains laptop batteries.

 Tuple is built specifically for developers.
-It streams at 4K with practically zero latency.
-It allows both engineers to control the mouse and keyboard simultaneously.
+It streams at high fidelity with low latency and lets both engineers control the mouse and keyboard simultaneously.

-When a junior developer is stuck on a local environment bug, dropping them into a Tuple call is the fastest way to unblock them.
+When a junior developer is stuck on a local environment bug, dropping them into a Tuple call is one of the fastest ways to unblock them.